 Common side effects of Kyleena include:

 Pain, bleeding or dizziness during and after placement.
 If these symptoms do not stop 30 minutes after placement, Kyleena may not have been placed correctly.
-Your healthcare professional will examine you to see if Kyleena needs to be removed or replaced.
+Your healthcare provider will examine you to see if Kyleena needs to be removed or replaced.

 Changes in bleeding.
 You may have bleeding and spotting between menstrual periods, especially during the first 3–6 months.
 Sometimes the bleeding is heavier than usual at first.
 However, the bleeding usually becomes lighter than usual and may be irregular.
 Call your healthcare provider if the bleeding remains heavier than usual or increases after it has been light for a while.

 Cysts on the ovary.
 About 22 out of 100 women using Kyleena develop a cyst on the ovary.
 These cysts usually disappear on their own in 2 to 3 months.
 However, cysts can cause pain and sometimes cysts will need surgery.